 I’ve seen Core Web Vitals from Google – how does this impact SEO?

-Google has made core web vitals a ranking factor for search engine optimization (SEO).
+Google has made core web vitals a ranking factor for search engine optimisation (SEO).
 This means that websites that have a higher score on the core web vitals will have a more favourable ranking than those with a lower score.
-This is important because it incentivizes website owners to optimize their sites for a better user experience, which can lead to more traffic and conversions.
+This is important because it incentivises website owners to optimise their sites for a better user experience, which can lead to more traffic and conversions.